award

 Property Damage

 If your rental car was damaged in the accident, you could be eligible to recover the cost of repairs or the value of the vehicle if it was a total loss.
-Property damage claims can also extend to personal items that were damaged inside the car, such as electronics or valuable belongings.
+Property damage claims can also include personal items damaged inside the car, such as electronics or valuable belongings.
 To determine what specific compensation you could receive, give our Las Vegas lawyers a call today.

 What insurance can I gain compensation from in a rental car accident claim?

 You could most likely recover compensation from two different insurance companies.
 You could gain from the rental car driver’s personal car insurance, or you could gain from the rental car’s insurance.
-Even if one insurance company’s policy could completely pay off the victim’s damages, the victim is still able to recover compensation from the other insurance company.
+Even if one insurance company’s policy fully covers the victim’s damages, the victim can still recover compensation from the other insurance company.
 Under Nevada law, both drivers and rental companies must have car insurance.
 So, in circumstances like this, there may be two insurance companies involved.

 Who can I file a lawsuit against for my rental car accident claim in Las Vegas?